 As you can see, the 8-18X lens is even worse than the 12X lens.
 Look at the middle row of letters.
 Portable Sanitation is more distorted in the image taken with the 8-18X lens.
 Both lenses give you terrible image quality when compared to a camera lens from the major manufacturers.

 As a reminder from the last comparison test, this is how the 12X lens looks compared to a Canon DSLR, 100-400mm zoom lens, and 1.4X teleconverter.
-The bottom photo is what good image quality will look like, no matter the manufacturer.
+The bottom photo of this pair is what good image quality looks like from a quality lens manufacturer like Canon, Nikon, Leica, Zeiss, and the other major respectable lens manufacturers.

 Apexel Set of Four Camera Phone Lenses – This is the first set of lenses I bought at Amazon to test cheap, poor quality Chinese lenses.